<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Step 2: Review & Agree on Accommodations

 • If approved for accommodations, an appropriate plan will be created and formalized.
-You may receive a copy of this plan via letter or email.
+You may receive a copy of this plan via letter or email

 Step 3: Meet with Professors

 • Provide the letter or email that explains your accommodations to each of your professors.
-Discuss your accommodations and work out a plan with each professor.
+Discuss your accommodations and work out a plan with each professor

 Step 4: Continue Communicating with the Disabilities Center

-• Notify the disabilities office of any change in your schedule.
+• Notify the disabilities office of any change in your schedule

-• Report to the center before EVERY semester.
+• Report to the center before every semester

-Clearly, students need to advocate for themselves a great deal more in college than in high school; however, isn't that what college is primarily about?
+Students need to advocate for themselves more in college than in high school; however, isn't that what college is primarily about?
 College should be a time for independence and self-discovery.
-If you decide that you are not going to request accommodations before college begins and find that you struggle a great deal during your first semester, you can always request support for the second semester and/or utilize the other support services that colleges offer to all students, such as the writing center or peer tutoring.
+If you decide that you are not going to request accommodations before college begins and find that you struggle a great deal during your first semester, you can always request support for the second semester.
+Plus, you can utilize the other support services that colleges offer to all students, such as the writing center or peer tutoring.
 Most importantly, take the time to research the college that will be the best fit for you.
-Here are some additional resources to help you make this decision.

 Learn the next steps in your college journey - Scoir College Planning Guide